SMRUCC/GCModeller/manual/Metagenomics_tools/Metagenomics_taxonomy.md

 ### Blastn query of NCBI nt

-This is the standard blastn steps by using ncbi blast+ suite:
+This is the standard blastn steps by using ncbi blast+ suite query your 16S/18S rRNA against nt database for the taxonomy annotations:

 + First, format ncbi nt fasta database by
 ```bash